Matthew Putman (scientist)

 Matthew Putman is an American scientist, educator, musician and film & stage producer.
 He is best known for his work in nanotechnology, the science of working in dimensions smaller than 100 nanometers.
-Putman currently serves as the CEO of Nanotronics Imaging, an advanced machines and intelligence company that has redefined factory control through the invention of a platform that combines AI, automation, and sophisticated imaging to assist human ingenuity in detecting flaws in manufacturing.
-He recently built New York State’s first high-tech manufacturing hub, located in Building 20 of the Brooklyn Navy Yard.
+Putman is the CEO of Nanotronics Imaging, an advanced machines and intelligence company.

 Career

 After receiving a B.A. in Music and Theater from Baldwin-Wallace University in Ohio, Putman worked as Vice President of Development for Tech Pro, Inc., a business launched by his parents, Kay and John Putman, in 1982.
-He later received a PhD in Applied Mathematics and Physics, and served as a professor and researcher.
+He later received a PhD in Applied Mathematics and Physics, and was a professor and researcher.

 Tech-Pro was acquired by Roper Industries in March 2008.
 That same year, John and Matthew Putman founded Nanotronics Imaging, which includes Peter Thiel as the 3rd director on the Board.